bitsofinfo/swarm-traefik-state-analyzer/README.md

 * `--daemon-interval-randomize`: When in daemon mode, if enabled, will randomize the sleep between --daemon-interval-seconds and (--daemon-interval-seconds X 2)
 * `--pre-analyze-script-path`: Optional, path to executable/script that will be invoked prior to starting any analysis.
 If --daemon this will be invoked at the start of each iteration.
 * `--retain-output-hours`: Optional, default 1, the number of hours of data to retain, purges output dirs older than this time threshold
+* `--service-name-exclude-regex`: Optional, to further refine the set of services by docker service name that are returned via the --service-filter, will exclude any services matching this regex`

 The meaning for the options above are the same as and described in the separate sections above for each separate module